 The International Guild of Battlefield Guides is the foremost organisation dedicated to touring the battlefields.
 We enable guides and historians to share information, expertise and knowledge; we help visitors to find accredited battlefield guides who can help them to explore the past.
 We all have one thing in common: a love of military history and a desire to ensure the sacrifices of past generations in war are not forgotten.

-Our Honorary Members include Tonie and Valmai Holt, the pioneers of battlefield guiding.
+Our Honorary Members include Valmai Holt, one of the pioneers of battlefield guiding with her late husband, Tonie.

 Find a Battlefield Guide